Taxis of Hong Kong: Cars used

 In May 2013, Nissan had re-updated a newer Nissan Cedric Y31 to the HK Taxi line up with newly re-updated bumpers, a newer taxi top and a Cedric badge, but it is still considered uncommon on the street.

 On 11 December 2014, Honest Motors unveiled the Nissan NV200 Taxi in Hong Kong.
 The taxi is powered by both gasoline and LPG.

 On 5 February 2015, Ford introduced the Ford Transit Connect Taxi, powered by a LPG 2.5L i-VCT engine.

 In 2017, Toyota discontinued production of Comfort and LPG Comfort, and started producing the new JPN Taxi for the Tokyo Olympics 2020.
 The JPN Taxi was introduced in Hong Kong as the Comfort Hybrid with a 1NZ-FPX I4 LPG engine in a hybrid system.
 The first batch of Comfort Hybrids was shipped to Hong Kong in July 2018.

+In December 2023, a deal between the Hong Kong Tele-call Taxi Association and Chinese car manufacturer BYD was signed to introduce 200 new BYD-manufactured EV taxis and Maxus Mifa to Hong Kong in March 2024, as part of the government's plan to introduce 3,000 new EV taxi vehicles to Hong Kong by the end of 2027.

-All taxis are imported new; there is a type approval process for approving the models of cars to be used as taxis (which means unapproved models cannot be used as taxis).
-However, used parts from Japan are frequently used, so sometimes there are Japanese stickers on the taxis' doors.
+All taxis are imported new; there is a type approval process for approving the models of cars to be used as taxis (meaning unapproved models cannot be used as taxis).
+However, used parts from Japan are frequently used, so it is not uncommon to see stickers in Japanese on the taxis' doors.

-Most importers just import red colour base cars.
-For green and blue taxis, the owners have to convert the cars into the correct colour, and they usually only paint the exterior, so people can still see the original red colour from the door gap or engine compartment.
+Taxis imported to Hong Kong are usually red-colour based vehicles, New territories and Lantau taxi owners would therefore have to convert their vehicles into their own respective colours of green and blue, which they usually choose to only paint the exterior of their taxi.
+The original red coating can therefore still be seen from the door gaps or the engine compartment.